elfiyang16/bank-test/README.md

 As a client, so that I can view my transactions in order, I'd like to see all transactions in reverse chronological order.

-As a client, so that I can view my transactions in order, I'd like to see all transactions in reverse chronological order.

 As a client, so that I can choose services,
-I'd like to choose among "Deposit, Withdraw, Print Statemenet"
+I'd like to choose among "Deposit, Withdraw, Print Statement"
 ```